 - Scan the road behind.
-Learn to look back over your shoulder without losing your balance or swerving left.
-Some riders use rear-view mirrors.
-Always look back before changing lanes or changing positions within your lane, and only move when no other vehicle is in your way.
+Learn to look back over your shoulder without losing your balance.
+Always look back before changing lanes or changing positions within your lane.

 - Go slow on sidewalks and bicycle paths.
 Pedestrians have the right-of-way.
 By law you must give pedestrians audible warning when you pass.
 Don’t cross driveways or intersections without slowing to walker’s pace and looking very carefully for traffic from behind, especially traffic turning right.

 - Ride in a straight line whenever possible.
 Ride with the traffic.
 Keep to the right, but stay a car door-width away from parked cars.